Mucus in Baby’s Poop – Is It a Concern?

-The frequency, colour, shape, and smell of your baby’s poop will undergo changes till he’s one-year-old.
+The frequency, colour, shape, and smell of your baby’s poop will undergo changes till they’re one year old.
 It may also contain mucus at times.
-In most cases, this is nothing but a reaction to a specific sort of food.
-However, mucus can also be an indicator of a serious health issue, in some cases.
+In most cases, this is nothing but a reaction to a specific sort of food that results in mucus in baby poop.
+However, mucus can also be an indicator of a serious health issue in some cases.

 Common Causes of Mucus in Baby’s Poop

-Unsure about what causes mucus in a baby’s poop?
+Unsure about what causes mucus in baby stool?
 Here are a few: